mb-group/MyGPT_public/installation/linux/README.md

 	```

 	This script should take around 5-10 minutes to run.
-	While above script is running, it will open several pages in your default browser.
+	Once the script finish running, open following pages in your default browser.
 	You can see status of different components of MyGPT pipeline on these pages.
 	* backend: http://localhost:8000/